Transactions Overview

 Viewing Transaction Details

-Click on any transaction to see:- Overview: Basic transaction information
+Click on any transaction to see:- Overview: Basic transaction information and line items

 Editing Transactions